Agriculture

 Objective criteria to calculate carbon offset ?
 Through satellite data, crop analytics have some in store.
 We provide large-scale monitoring of farming practices fostering soil carbon storage, through the identification of crop rotation or cover crops among others.

 These indicators produced by remote-sensing supply key contributions to carbon offset measurement.
 Players active in the carbon credit field can thus improve the reliability of their initiatives to encourage the reduction of CO2 emissions.
-One illustration is our collaboration with MyEasyFarm for its MyEasyCarbon solution.
-This new carbon monitoring application designed for field crop producers uses in-season data sourced by Kermap to automatically document interventions at field level.

 More readings